 • Handling challenging situations such as interruptions or hecklers.

 The Art of Public Speaking is an exhaustive guide.
-It will help you develop your skills as an effective communicator and passionate presenter.
+It will help you develop your effective communication and passionate presenter skills.
 It will prepare you to speak at a huge community gathering or a small group.

 • Author/s: Dale Carnegie